XRPL-Commons/core-dev-bootcamp-2025/day-11/exercise/README.md

 This will:
 - Connect to your XRPL node
-- Submit a vote for TokenEscrow amendment
+- Submit a vote for RecurringPayments amendment
 - Display transaction results

 ### Verify Your Vote